rathi2016/react-actions-web-0217/README.md

 ## Overview

-In the previous lessons, we learned how to communicate between components by passing around handler functions, e.g. our popover had an `onClose` prop or an input might have an `onChange` prop.
+One way to communicate between components by is by passing around handler functions, e.g. a button usually has an `onClick` handler, while a custom modal component might accept an `onClose` function.

 While it's certainly possible to structure your component hierarchy using `on...` handlers, this approach is rather inflexible and leads to a lot of code